Matirgo/trampoline_competition_scheduler/README.md

 ## Future
 Future versions should include scheduling algorithms, error handling, and customisable inputs such as length per competitor/flight, number of available panels, etc, time constraints or blocked off sections of time, etc.

+## Known Issues
+- Flight formatting
+  - The line boxes surrounding each flight tend to not fully encapsulate most groups.
+- Low entries formatting glitch.
+  - If there are no more than two competitors in any category for a given discipline, the flight formatting code does not work.
+Once three competitors are present in the same category in that discipline, this problem appears to disappear.
+- The programme does not take into account how to handle special characters, such as fadas and apostrophes.
+Code to account for this must be added.